thelastoutpostworkshop/arduino-maker-workshop/README.md

 ## Library Example
 ![new sketch](.readme/library_example.gif)

+## About IntelliSense
+> IntelliSense data (c_cpp_properties.json) is generated after each successfull compile.
+For a new project, IntelliSense mark almost everything as "undefined" until you make your first good compile.

 ## Contributors
 Contributors are welcomed!
 Take a look at [the project](https://github.com/users/thelastoutpostworkshop/projects/3) to see features to be implemented or bugs to be fixed